Major: Nursing

 On campus, Mecklenburg was co-president of the Student Nurses Association and was a member of both Alpha Delta Nu and Phi Theta Kappa honors societies.
 In 2017, she was named one of the College’s two Outstanding Graduates.

-After commencement, Mecklenburg and her family moved to Florida, where she currently works as a nurse in the Cape Coral Hospital Emergency Room.
-She would advise any prospective students to follow their dreams.
+After commencement, Mecklenburg and her family moved to Florida, where she currently works as the charge nurse in the Cape Coral Hospital Emergency Room.
+She would advise any prospective students to follow their dreams

 “The professors in the Nursing program are there for you with anything you need, and the facilities are top-notch,” she said.
 “The sim labs and mannequins provided us with real-life experiences so we could anticipate what we would see in the field.